 Companies invest a lot in communications and marketing efforts.
 Content creation can be costly and time consuming.
 Thinking creatively about the life cycle of a single piece of content could save on resources and broaden your offering.

 Check out Lewis PR’s post on Upcycling VS Recycling content.
 Jen Scheer includes 5 concrete examples of how you can get more value from your content.

 Here’s an example from my world.
-When a Four Seasons Hotels and Resorts property writes a description of one of their restaurants, that same description might show up in print brochures, on their consumer and travel advisor web channels, on Open Table (online reservation service), in press releases and e-blasts – that one paragraph could get recycled 300 times across different coms products.
+When a Four Seasons Hotels and Resorts property writes a description of one of their restaurants, that same description might show up in print brochures, on their consumer and travel advisor web channels, on Open Table (online reservation service), in press releases and e-blasts.
+One paragraph could get recycled 300 times across different communications products.
 That’s efficient brand management and resource management.

 Challenge your content producers, writers and marketing mangers to take the time to think about how new content can get recycled and upcycled at the point of creation to maximize your resources efficiently.